sumocoders/FrameworkCoreBundle/docs/development/csp.md

 ```

 # X-Frame-Options
 See [X-Frame-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options) for more information.

 Can be configured by setting `sumo_coders_framework_core.x-frame-options`.
 The default is `deny`.
 If you set an empty
 string the header won't be added.

+# X-Content-Type-Options
+See [X-Content-Type-Options](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Content-Type-Options) for more information.

+Can be configured by setting `sumo_coders_framework_core.x-content-type-options`.
+The default is `nosniff`.
+If you set
+an empty string the header won't be added.